La'Roi Glover: Dallas Cowboys (2002–2005)

 Following an impressive five-year run with the Saints, the Dallas Cowboys quickly swooped in and signed Glover to a multi-year deal.
-At the time, the team had endured back-to-back 5-11 seasons.
+At the time, the team had endured back-to-back 5–11 seasons.

 During his time with the Cowboys, Glover solidified his place as one of the best defensive tackles in the NFL.
 He also provided a veteran locker room presence, helped anchor a young defensive line and was an integral part of the transformation from a losing team into one that returned to the playoffs.
 While in Dallas, he earned four consecutive Pro Bowl nominations (2002-2005) and was named All-Pro in 2002 and 2003.
 He played in all 64 games during his four seasons with the Cowboys, registered 21.5 sacks and forced five fumbles.

 His last season with the team in 2005, the defense switched to a 3-4 alignment, where he started splitting playing time with Jason Ferguson and was eventually relegated to a backup role in early December.
 He was released at the end of the year, because he wasn't seen as a good fit for the new defense and salary cap considerations.

 Glover made the most of his relatively brief stay, leaving as one of the best players in franchise history and one of its best free agent signings.
-He is the only Cowboys player to make the Pro Bowl in his first four seasons with the team.
+He is the only Cowboys player to make the Pro Bowl in every season he played with the team.